zdsantos/FlutterDashboard/README.md

-# FLutter Dashboard
+# Flutter Dashboard

-A study project to practice Flutter
+A study project to practice Flutter.